-- Scenario analysis has been performed (aligned with the Bank of England's Climate Biennial Exploratory Scenario (CBES) and discussed by management and Board, including mitigation plans - Climate risk governance and policy is in review with defined roles and responsibilities for Board and Committee terms of reference - We have made a commitment to future climate disclosures (TCFD aligned) through ClimateWise membership, which also involves participation in industry projects on key topics (e.g. net zero underwriting).
+- Developing and articulating our climate risk appetite, along with qualitative and quantitative tools for monitoring - Scenario analysis has been performed (aligned with the Bank of England's Climate Biennial Exploratory Scenario (CBES) and discussed by management and Board, including mitigation plans - Climate risk governance and policy is in review with defined roles and responsibilities for Board and Committee terms of reference - We have made a commitment to future climate disclosures (TCFD aligned) through ClimateWise membership, which also involves participation in industry projects on key topics (e.g. net zero underwriting).
 ClimateWise is a global network of leading insurers, reinsurers, brokers and industry service providers which share a commitment to reduce the impact of climate change on society and the insurance industry.